djreese917/BiodieselReactor/README.md

 # BiodieselReactor
 GUI + Arduino code for the automated biodiesel reactor.
+If you've never used Git hub before, click [here](https://help.github.com/articles/good-resources-for-learning-git-and-github/).
+If you plan on coding a lot, learn how to git.

 # Arduino Libraries